 Scuff up a very glossy surface

-Break the surface tension of hard finishes such as melamine or laminates, ceramic, and plastic
+Break the surface tension of hard finishes such as melamine, laminates, or ceramics

-Smooth any imperfections before applying thinner coats of Chalk Paint® for a smoother finish
+Smooth any imperfections before painting a smoother finish

 Use medium or fine grit sandpaper.
 Always sand in the direction of the wood grain — never perpendicular to it or at an angle.
 Hand sanding is preferable, but a light-duty sander can make sanding go faster.
 Change out your piece of sandpaper when it becomes clogged — a fresh sheet makes the task at hand easier to accomplish.
 Remove any sanding dust with a brush or damp cloth.
 It's wise to wear a dust mask while sanding.